adamkundrat/iota-rfc/dao-tech-proposal.md

     * Note, Firefly could get proposals from the master branch and also from nodes depending how we design the API requests.
 There might be a scenario where it's not yet uploaded to nodes. **(we should discuss if we will not just use a request to GitHub and skip the node part)**
 * By default, users only see upcoming/in progress proposals
 * They can filter and see ended ones (history)
-* User should be easily identify proposals still pending their vote
+* User should be able to easily identify proposals still pending their vote
 * User can easily open proposal on the DAO Website to access fully history (i.e. pre-approval)
 ### Submit Vote
 * User selects the proposal which is still pending their vote